Niki Koohpaima

 -Inside the Mind of a Young Artist

-Historically inspired and graphically rich images best describes the artistry
+Historically inspired and graphically rich images best describes the

-to re-define the make-up industry.
+inspire her audience to re-define the make-up industry.

 ©BODAZEY.COM had mistakenly presented Niki's images under fashion